fpsvogel/pipeful/README.md

 For the story of how this gem came to be, see [Functional programming techniques in Ruby](https://fpsvogel.netlify.app/posts/2020-12-21-ruby-functional-programming.html).

 ## Installation

-_UPDATE, a year later: I have removed this gem from RubyGems.
-I've changed my mind and I no longer think this syntax is helpful.
-In fact, it can easily become a source of confusion and bugs.
-So I'm no longer maintaining this gem._

 Still, if you want to use the gem, you can add this line to your application's Gemfile: